 6.1 Splunk conducts internal control assessments on an ongoing basis to validate that controls are designed and operating effectively.
 Issues identified from assessments are documented, tracked and remediated as appropriate.

-6.2 Third party assessments are performed as part of our onboarding process and periodically thereafter to validate ongoing governance of control operations and effectiveness.
-Issues identified are documented, tracked and remediated as appropriate.
+6.2 Third party audits are performed as part of our certification process (further below) to validate the ongoing governance of control operations and their effectiveness.
+Issues identified are documented, tracked, and remediated as appropriate.

 7. Access and User Management

 7.1 Splunk implements reasonable controls to manage user authentication for employees or contractors with access to Customer Content, including without limitation, assigning each employee or contractor with unique and/or time limited user authorization credentials for access to any system on which Customer Content is accessed and prohibiting employees or contractors from sharing their user authorization credentials.

 7.2 Splunk allocates system privileges and permissions to users or groups on a “least privilege” principle and reviews user access lists and permissions to critical systems on a quarterly basis, at minimum.